 Graduates of our doctoral program are at leading research universities, teaching colleges and innovative firms across the nation and the world.
-Hussman School doctoral program alumni serve in leadership positions as deans or department chairs at at least six universities, including Michigan State and Rutgers.
-Our recent graduates are professors at schools such as Northwestern and Penn State, and the universities of Oregon, Indiana and Missouri.
+UNC Hussman doctoral program alumni serve in leadership positions at universities across the country, including as deans at Michigan State and West Virgina universities.
+Our recent graduates are tenure-track professors at schools such as Arizona State, Syracuse and Indiana universities, and the universities of Oregon and Missouri.
+Others have gone on to postdoctoral fellowships with the National Institutes of Health, Harvard University, the University of Oxford and other institutions.
 The Carolina bond and network are strong, with doctoral alumni connecting annually through social events at conferences such as AEJMC and ICA.

 Spotlight on Alumni